tgreenhalgh/splendid-simi/README.md

 #####This is so that you can link it to your firebase database.

-* **"Parking Spot Analyzer" Server** - responsible for choosing the meters to be sent to the client.
+* **"Parking Spot Analyzer" Server** - responsible for choosing the meters to be sent to the client and for updating the parking meter's composite crime scores daily.
 Its logic is stored in server/server.js in the main Parking Assist repository.

-* **"Cloudify" Server** - used to scrape the events from the City of Santa Monica parking API to keep the database updated.
+* **"Cloudify" Server** - used to scrape the events from the City of Santa Monica parking meter and parking lot APIs to keep the database updated.
+Additionally, updates the compositeCrimeScores for each parking meter by scraping the City of Santa Monica crime API.
 The source code for this server is located in the [dbScrape](https://github.com/splendid-simi/dbScrape) repository.

 **Steps to loading up the main page and routing a user to a parking space:**